okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/products/convair-880-and-990.md

 - Clean wing configuration
 - Retention of original fuselage length
 - Treated as a NASA-owned experimental aircraft

+Bonus Aircraft:

+- Has a modified wingtip, inspired by Boeing 777's Racked Winglet

 This configuration exists as a plausible research airframe, suitable for aerodynamic, stability, or propulsion studies.